JamisonCrawford/cnydata/index.md

 ### About & Contact

-Community Data is made possible by the [Central New york Community Foundation](https://www.cnycf.org/).
+Community Data is made possible by the [Central New York Community Foundation](https://www.cnycf.org/).

 For questions, ideas, announcements, or contributions, including presentations and discussions, please contact Facilitator Jamison Crawford at [jrcrawfo@syr.edu](jrcrawfo@syr.edu).